Wacom-Developer/personal-knowledge-library/docs/knowledge/services/graph.md

         locale: LocaleCode  [default:= EN_US]
             ISO-3166 Country Codes and ISO-639 Language Codes in the format <language_code>_<country>, e.g., en_US.
         auth_key: Optional[str] = None
-            If the auth key is set the logged-in user (if any) will be ignored, and the auth key will be used.
+            If the auth key is set, the logged-in user (if any) will be ignored, and the auth key will be used.
         timeout: int
             Timeout for the request (default: 60 seconds)